Estonian Navy: Naval Flotilla

 Although the Estonian Defence Forces have a relatively small selection of marine vessels, the Navy still has a variety of different light-combat craft, coastal patrol-craft and support vessels.
 The first crafts that entered the service in the restored Estonian Navy in 1993 were mainly German background mine-layers and mine-hunters.
 Within the last 15 years, the Navy logistics support has increased year by year.
 Most of the modern navy vessels have either been received as foreign aid or been bought from Germany, Finland, United Kingdom and Denmark.
 In 2006, Estonia purchased three from the UK to enhance the Estonian Navy's mine-hunting capabilities.

 In 2012, the Estonian Navy received a former Estonian Maritime Administration vessel EVA-321.
 It was renamed "Lood" (A530) and became a diving support vessel.

 In September 2013, it was reported that the Estonian Navy was interested in acquiring the 1979-built Finnish minelayer Pohjanmaa that had been decommissioned by the Finnish Navy and was offered for sale.
 However, all of this speculation came to nought; in March 2016, a Finnish State-owned company (Meritaito) acquired the vessel.

 In July 2018, it was reported that three Sandown-class minehunters were set to be modernized between 2018 and 2019.
 The modernization would include improvements in mine clearance and marine surveillance capabilities.
 The estimated cost of the project would be €30 million.

 In April 2020, the Ministry of Defence announced that it would buy two force protection patrol boats.
 The boats would be manufactured by Baltic Workboats AS for a total sum of €3.9 million.
 They would enter service in 2021 and would be used for force protection at sea and in ports, and could also provide support for other agencies, including the Police and Border Guard Board.
 In December 2020, the Estonian Defence Forces received the two boats and named them Roland and Risto.
 In April 2024, Roland and Risto were donated to Ukraine.

 Naval Base

 The "Merevägi" has operated a number of naval bases and war harbors, most of them being located on the western coast and the islands.
 Until 1939 there were more than ten smaller and bigger war harbors and bases; including Aegna, Paldiski, Virtsu, Rohuküla, Mõntu, Kuressaare, Kõiguste, Papisaare, Jaagurahu, Tagalaht, Küdema, Sõru, Kärdla, Kallaste, Mustvee and Tallinn harbor.
-Currently, there is only one major naval harbor Miinisadam which is located in northern Tallinn.
-The Miinisadam is a base for the Mineships Division.
+Currently, there is only one major naval harbor, Miinisadam, which is located in northern Tallinn.
+Miinisadam is a base for the Mineships Division.